-- Companies that initiate or threaten to initiate legal action, for example through the investor-state dispute settlement mechanism, to counter climate regulations.
+- Companies that start or threaten to initiate legal action, for example, through the investor-state dispute settlement mechanism, to counter climate regulations.

 - Companies that sell instead of closing their carbon assets, as this does not lead to real reductions in greenhouse gas emissions.

 - Companies that do not meet the demands.
 Before engaging companies, financial institutions must have adopted and communicated a strategy of increasing pressure, to be deployed if engagement fails or delivers poor results.
 This strategy must include intermediary deadlines (6, 12, 16, 24 months) and use all the tools available to financial institutions.
 These tools include open letters, forums, and public statements; filing and voting on resolutions and sanctions against management at the General Meeting; suspending financial services and tightening the terms of financing and finally excluding companies from all financial services.